 Or you may be just like me and like everything pretty and matching.
 If so give away your old one and get the great matching set.

-Click on the links below to check out both the options available at Amazon today.
+Click on the links below to check out both options available at Amazon today.

 Not convinced this is the enamel Dutch oven for you?
-Click here and you will be taken to articles on my site of some other awesome brands of enameled Dutch ovens.
+Click here and you will be taken to articles on my site about some other awesome brands of enameled Dutch ovens.

 Frequently Asked Questions